cesartl/gr8tparties/README.md

 ```

 it will give you the public address to your edge service.
 You can now repeat step 1 by replacing `localhost:9999` with your public enpoint!

+## TODOS

+- Add javadoc and comments in the code
+- Add comment to maven.xml to explain each import
+- Add unit tests for service and controller